syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridTemplateColumn

 GridTemplateColumn is derived from GridColumn, and hence it inherits all the properties of GridColumn.
-It allows you to extend the functionality of GridColumn with your own view by creating the `CellTemplate` of GridTemplateColumn.
+It allows you to extend the functionality of GridColumn with your own view by creating the `CellTemplate` or `CellTemplateSelector` of GridTemplateColumn.

 The below table provides the list of properties in GridTemplateColumn.